ronchuxia/Notes/CUDA/Kernels.md

 - Executed on device.
 - Called on host.
 - Must return `void`.
+- Can't be a member function of a class.

 `__device__`: A device function.
 - Executed on device.